 Host Cell Proteins (HCPs) are a heterogeneous, complex group of proteins that derived from the host cell.
 HCPs differ significantly in molecular mass, isoelectric point, hydrophobic properties, and structures.
 Figure 1 shows a harvested product pool of bacterial and mammalian fermentation by two-dimensional difference gel electrophoresis (2D-DIGE).
-Identification and quantification HCPs is very important in the development of biopharmaceutical products to ensure product purity and patient safety.
+Identification and quantification HCPs is important in the development of biopharmaceutical products to ensure product purity and patient safety.
 Protease of HCPs can influence the protein pattern in culture and influence the purification process.
-In addition, HCPs can undergo post-translational modifications that make quantification and characterization more difficult.
-Moreover, high HCP variance results in different biochemical properties which could cause an immune response or allergic reactions even anaphylactic shock.
+In addition, HCPs can undergo post-translational modifications that hindered the quantification and characterization.
+Moreover, high HCP variance results in different biochemical properties which might cause an immune response or allergic reactions even anaphylactic shock.

 Figure 1 2D-DIGE silver stain of a harvested product

 Although the host cells contain thousands of HCPs and that could potentially contaminate the final product and the host cells can be various organisms, such as, bacteria, yeast and cell lines derived from mammalian or insect species, there is no explicitly guideline that describes the selection of appropriate methods for characterization and quantification of HCPs and other impurities for biopharmaceuticals.
 Moreover, the regulatory agencies examine each protein drug on a case-by-case basis to determine appropriate maximum acceptable levels of HCPs and patient risk.